sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/08_vba/vba.md

 #### Register

 Registers an Interop method in Glue42.
-The registered Interop method becomes visible to other Glue42 applications.
+The registered Interop method becomes visible to other Glue42 apps.

 *Signature:*